NKS-Coder/Clothing-website/README.md

 # E-Commerce Store

-Fully responsive fictitious ecommerce website for a dummy company - Hannes & Co.
+Fully responsive fictitious ecommerce website for a dummy company - NKS &Co.

-Fully functional frontend, would have to integrate with a backend at some point to make it an actual working site where people can place fake orders and what not.
+Partially functional frontend, have used a clean and a stylish interface for it.
+Intending to expand it forward

 Users can neither Login nor Register in the account section atm.